Wologman/geoNotebooks/README.md

 - I find the Conda-Jupyter combination really useful for initial data exploration & process development, even if I might drop it in later stages of a project.

-- I work with ecologists, but my expertise is mostly in maths, physics & engineering.
-The general theme here is to make myself useful to science subject specialists, by enabling advanced computational, sensing & measurement methods.
+- The general theme here is to make myself useful to science subject specialists, by enabling advanced computational, sensing & measurement methods.

+- A bit more specifically, I'm looking for systematic ways to make statistical spatial models from the large volumes of probabilistic data that these new sensing & remote sensing methods create in problems like wildlife and ecosystem monitoring.

-- Currently still trying to figure out a clean and easy way to deal with the setup for the QGIS-Conda-Jupyter combination on Linux and Windows, that's sufficiently IDE agnostic.
+- Currently still just trying to figure out a clean and easy way to deal with the setup for the QGIS-Conda-Jupyter combination on Linux and Windows, that's sufficiently IDE agnostic.